About the Clinical Bioethics Fellowship

 The Clinical Bioethics Fellowship is a two-year program that trains physicians in bioethics with an emphasis on pediatrics issues in the clinical and research arenas.
 The goal of the fellowship is to prepare fellows for academic careers with an emphasis on scholarship in pediatric bioethics.

-Fellows will be integrated in all educational and clinical activities of the Center for Pediatric Bioethics, and participate in the administrative development of these activities.
+Fellows will be integrated in all educational and clinical activities of the Center for Pediatric Bioethics and will participate in the administrative development of these activities.

-In addition, fellows will have the opportunity to collaborate on other projects and papers as part of activities of the Center for Pediatric Bioethics.
-Scholarly activity will be supervised by the director of education and other faculty mentors as appropriate.
+In addition, fellows will have the opportunity to collaborate with faculty on papers, research and other activities related to the center.
+Scholarly activity will be supervised by the director of education and faculty mentors as appropriate.

 Fellows will be expected to participate in scholarly presentations at a national professional meeting (e.g., American Society for Bioethics and Humanities, American Academy of Pediatrics, Pediatric Academic Societies).

 Fellows are expected to participate in regular educational activities of the Center for Pediatric Bioethics.
 These activities include weekly fellow seminars, the annual pediatric bioethics conference and visiting professor lectures and seminars.

 In addition, fellows are encouraged to attend monthly ethics conferences for the pediatric house staff at Seattle Children’s and regular seminars and lectures related to bioethics offered through the Department of Bioethics and Humanities and the School of Public Health at the University of Washington.